Bralessness: Security issues

-In 2013, at the same time that Vancouver police required women to remove their bra, York Regional Police were required by a judge to change this concordant ligature policy, amending it from a blanket requirement to a case-by-case assessment.

-In 2014 the right of prisoners to choose bralessness was affirmed in the province of Ontario, Canada.

-In 2016 in Chatham, Ontario, Canada, police came under criticism after it was revealed that a woman held in custody was required to remove her bra before a breathalyzer test.
+In 2014 the right of jail inmates to choose bralessness was affirmed in the province of Ontario, Canada.
+In 2016, the Chatham-Kent Police Service in Ontario came under criticism for requiring a woman held in custody to remove her bra before a breathalyzer test.
 The police stated that they required women in custody to give up any item which could be used as "ligatures for self-harm or strangulation" – including necklaces, ties, shoelaces and bras.
 According to her lawyer, the woman didn't normally go braless in public and was "terrified and upset" by this requirement.
+The police service subsequently amended its policy of requiring women to remove their bras while in police custody from a blanket policy to a case-by-case basis.

 In a similar case in Osaka during 2017, a female defendant was forbidden from wearing a bra while in custody.
 Although police rules allow women to request a bra for a court appearance, her request was denied.
 Her attorneys filed a complaint with the Osaka Bar Association, claiming that denying the woman's right to wear a bra was a "breach of human rights".